FairwindsOps/charts/stable/rbac-manager/README.md

 4. Rollback to revision 2 - this fails
 5. Rollback to revision 2 - this works

 In the above workflow, an RBAC Definition installed between revision 1 and 2 should persist through to revision 5.
-Of course this whole workflow assumes you're at a state
+This process is admittedly quite strange, and in our testing the second rollback (step 5) is indeed required for this process to work.